Acronyms

 - Distal (calf) DVT

-- Distal DVTs (see location above) do not pose a significant risk for pulmonary embolism.
-They also have a lower risk of recurrence (see distal DVT recurrence risk below).
+- Distal DVTs (see location) do not pose a significant risk for pulmonary embolism, and they have a lower risk of recurrence (see distal DVT recurrence risk).
+If left untreated, approximately 15 - 25% of distal DVTs will extend into the proximal veins, typically within 2 weeks.
+[6,10]

-- The ACCP recommends that patients with an isolated distal DVT without severe symptoms or risk factors for extension (see below) be monitored with ultrasound once a week for 2 weeks.
-If the DVT has any extension on serial ultrasound (even if it remains in the distal veins), it should then be treated like a proximal DVT.
+- The ACCP recommends that patients with an isolated distal DVT without severe symptoms or risk factors for extension (see below) be monitored with ultrasound once weekly for 2 weeks.
+If any extension occurs, the DVT should be treated as a proximal DVT, even if it remains confined to the distal veins.

-- A study published in 2016 compared treatment with LMWH to placebo in patients (n=152) with isolated calf DVT.
+- STUDYA study published in 2016 compared LMWH to placebo in patients (n=152) with isolated calf DVT.
 The composite primary outcome of extension of calf DVT to proximal veins, contralateral proximal DVT, or symptomatic pulmonary embolism at day 42 occurred in 3% of the LMWH group and 5% of the placebo group (p=0.54).
-Bleeding risk was significantly higher in the LMWH group.
+Bleeding events were significantly higher in the LMWH group.
 [PMID 27836513]

-- Risk factors for extension are defined as:
+- Risk factors for extension and conditions that favor anticoagulation:

 - Elevated D-dimer